AntoineSavage/pizzascript/README.md

 (def true 'true)
 ```

-Which means that, when evaluated, boolean values return themselves
+Which means that boolean values are associated identifiers that, when evaluated, return themselves.
+In other words, it means that unquoting a boolean symbol returns itself

 Boolean operations (`not`, `or`, `and`) are actually applicable to all types.
 They operate on the *boolish* versions of their arguments, which can be obtained according to the following rules: